PathologyDataScience/HistomicsML2/docs/reports.rst

 Exporting results
 ============

-The Reports interface can be used to apply classifiers to datasets and to generate object-level and slide-level prediction results for download.
+The Reports interface can be used to apply classifiers to datasets and generate summary statistics, detailed classification tables, or classification mask images for download.

 Report with training dataset
 ------------------------------